 COMP BO

-Article 70
+Article 70 (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Obligation of professional secrecy

 1. Members of the Board of Supervisors and all members of the staff of the Authority including officials seconded by Member States on a temporary basis and all other persons carrying out tasks for the Authority on a contractual basis shall be subject to the requirements of professional secrecy pursuant to Article 339 TFEU and the relevant provisions in Union legislation, even after their duties have ceased.